Puran poli: Tamil Nadu and Kerala

-Opputtu in Tamil Nadu and payasaboli in Kerala is a golden yellow sweet pancake from Tamil Nadu and Kerala.
-It is eaten during a traditional Sadhya along with Payasam.
-Several varieties of opputtu are prepared including thenga (coconut) boli and sharkara (brown sugar).
-Opputtu is especially popular in the southernmost districts of Tamil Nadu and Kerala, India.
+Opputtu in Tamil Nadu and payasaboli in Kerala is a golden-yellow sweet pancake from Tamil Nadu and Kerala.
+It is eaten during a traditional sadhya along with payasam.
+Several varieties of opputtu are prepared, including thenga (coconut) boli and sharkara (brown sugar).

 Opputtu is eaten mostly after lunch or as an evening snack.
-It looks like a flattened chapati, is golden yellow, and is popularly sold in trains by hawkers.
-"Kadambur opputtu" is available in coconut and brown sugar flavours.
+It is popularly sold in trains by hawkers.

-"Trivandrum Boli" is also a variety from Kerala.
+Trivandrum boli is also a variety from Kerala.

 Varieties of opputtu are available throughout the Deccan states.